mantidproject/mantid/docs/source/development/ISISSANSReductionBackend.rst

 The *StateCompatibility* class is not directly part of the reduction, but it will convert event-mode workspaces early on to histogram-mode workspaces in order to emulate the old reduction work-flow.
 This allows for a direct comparison between results of the new and old reduction framework.
-The name compatibility mode has been chosen in order to indicate that we are testing for compatibility with the results of the old reduction framework.
+The name *compatibility* has been chosen in order to indicate that we are testing for compatibility with the results of the old reduction framework.